dwiepert/naip-timm/README.md

 * `--lib`: : specifies whether to load using librosa (True) or torchaudio (False), default=False
 * `--trained_mdl_path`: specify a trained model if running evaluation only or extracting embeddings.
 This is a full file path to a pytorch model, and expects that whatever folder this is saved in includes an `args.pkl` file as well.
 * `--model_type`: specify the timm model type to initialize.
 Default is 'efficientnet_b0'
+* `--val_size`: Specify size of validation set to generate
+* `--seed`: Specify a seed for random number generator to make validation set consistent across runs.
+Accepts None or any valid RandomState input (i.e., int)

 ### Google cloud storage
 * `-b, --bucket_name`: sets the `bucket_name` for GCS loading.
 Required if loading from cloud.